-We will judge each potential source of bias as high, low, or unclear and provide a quote from the study report together with a justification for our judgment in the 'Risk of bias' table.
+We will judge the risk of each potential source of bias as being high, low or unclear and provide a quotation from the study report together with a justification for our judgment in the 'Risk of bias' table.
 We will summarise the 'Risk of bias' judgments across different studies for each of the domains listed.
-We will consider blinding separately for different key outcomes where necessary (e.g. for unblinded outcome assessment, risk of bias for all-cause mortality may be very different than for a self-reported pain scale).
+We will consider blinding separately for different key outcomes where necessary (e.g. for unblinded outcome assessment, risk of bias for all-cause mortality may be very different than for a patient-reported pain scale).
 We will assess incomplete outcome data separately for different outcomes.
 Where information on risk of bias relates to unpublished data or correspondence with a trialist, we will note this in the 'Risk of bias' table.
-We will not exclude studies on the grounds of their risk of bias, but will clearly report the risk of bias when presenting the results of the studies.
+We will not exclude studies on the grounds of their risk of bias but will clearly report the risk of bias when presenting the results of the studies.